Pediatricians use GoCheck Kids to detect vision problems that can cause blindness and impair learning because it:

 - Dedicated device(s) for your practice (we supply the phones)

 GoCheck Kids can be used throughout childhood.
-Photoscreening is recommended by the AAP for children ages 12 months to 5 years, and digital visual acuity is recommended for use in children aged 4 and over1.
+Annual photoscreening is recommended by the AAP for children starting at age 1, and digital visual acuity is recommended for use in children aged 4 and over1.

-GoCheck Kids suite provides username and password protected reporting on both the phone and the GoCheck Kids Web portal.
-All reports can be viewed on the phone, and reports can be viewed, printed, and exported for use with the patient’s EHR using the Web portal.
+Our suite provides username and password protected reporting on both the phone and the Web portal.
+All reports can be viewed on the phone, and reports can be viewed, printed, and exported using the Web portal.
 Screening reports are automatically saved so you can compare outcomes over time.